First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Abstract

 \section{Abstract}

 We report the first measurement of the $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction in a polar-direct-drive exploding pusher (PDXP) at the National Ignition Facility (NIF).
-The target is composed of a $65/35\,\rm atomic\,\%$ deuterium-tritium fill surrounded by a roughly $30\,\mu\rm m$ thick Beryllium ablator.
-The inner portion of the Beryllium ablator is doped with $10\,\rm atomic\,\%$ of 10-Boron.
-Radiation-hydrodynamics calculations were performed in 1D to optimize both the remaining Boron rho-R and the DT neutron yield.
+This work is motivated by the need to develop alternative mix diagnostics, radiochemistry being the focus here.
+The target is composed of a $65/35\,\rm at.\,\%$ deuterium-tritium (DT) fill surrounded by a roughly $30\,\mu\rm m$ thick beryllium ablator.
+The inner portion of the beryllium ablator is doped with $10\,\rm at.\,\%$ of \isotope[10]{B}.
+Radiation-hydrodynamics calculations were performed in 1D to optimize both the remaining boron rho-R and the DT neutron yield.
 A charged-particle transport post-processor has been developed to study $\alpha$-induced reactions on the ablator material.
-Results indicate a large 13-Nitrogen production from $\alpha$-induced reactions on 10-Boron, measurable by the Radiochemical Analysis of Gaseous Samples (RAGS) system at the NIF.
-The PDXP target N201115-001-999 was successfully fielded on the NIF, and Nitrogen from the $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction was measured.
-The \isotope[13]{N} production yield, as well as the DT neutron yield, were however lower than expected, likely due to the asymmetry of the implosion.
+Results indicate a large \isotope[13]{N} production from $\alpha$-induced reactions on \isotope[10]{B}, measurable by the radiochemical analysis of gaseous samples system at the NIF.
+The PDXP target N201115-001 was successfully fielded on the NIF, and nitrogen from the $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction was measured.
+The \isotope[13]{N} production yield, as well as the DT neutron yield, was, however, lower than expected.
+Some of the reduced yields can be explained by the oblate shape, but the ratios of the various radiochemical signals are not commensurate with expectations based on a simple reduction of the 1D results.
+Preliminary 2D radiation-hydrodynamics computations are consistent with the experimental measurements, and work is ongoing to extend the radiochemistry analysis into higher dimensions.